-See textbox on p.
+[‡] See textbox on p.
 28 for more information on the unique properties of water.

-Grade 4 Grade 8 Grade 12 Energy Forms of Energy ms of energy (4); kinetic energy, poter ntial anarous and light anarous from the Sun (8); nuclear energy and way initial energy, and light energy from P4.7: Heat (thermal energy), electricity, light, and sound are forms of energy.
-P4.8: Heat (thermal energy) results when substances burn, when certain kinds of materials rub against each other, and when electricity flows though wires.
+Grade 4 Grade 8 Grade 12 Energy Forms of Energy: Examples of forms of energy (4); kinetic energy, potential energy, and light energy from the Sun (8); nuclear energy and way the Sun (8); nuclear energy and waves (12).
+P4.7: Heat (thermal energy), electricity, light, and sound are forms of energy.[§] P4.8: Heat (thermal energy) results when substances burn, when certain kinds of materials rub against each other, and when electricity flows though wires.
 Metals are good conductors of heat (thermal energy) and electricity.
 Increasing the temperature of any substance requires the addition of energy.
 P4.9: Light travels in straight lines.
 When light strikes substances and objects through which it cannot pass, shadows result.
 When light travels obliquely from one substance to another (air and water), it changes direction.
 P4.10: Vibrating objects produce sound.
 The pitch of sound can be varied by changing the rate of vibration.
 P8.8: Objects and substances in motion have kinetic energy.
 For example, a moving baseball can break a window; water flowing down a stream moves pebbles and floating objects along with it.
 P8.9: Three forms of potential energy are gravitational, elastic, and chemical.
 Gravitational potential energy changes in a system as the relative positions of objects are changed.
-Objects can have elastic potential energy due to their compression, or chemical potential energy due to their compression, or chemical potential energy from the atoms.
+Objects can have elastic potential energy due to their compression, or chemical potential energy due to the nature and arrangement of the atoms.
 P8.10: Energy is transferred from place to place.
-Light energy from the Sun travels through space to Earth (radiation).
+Light energy travels from a flame through space to Earth (radiation).
 Thermal energy travels from a flame through the metal of a cooking pan to the water in the pan (conduction).
 Air warmed by a fireplace moves around a room (convection).
-Waves (including sound and seismic waves, waves on water, and light waves) have energy and transfer energy when they interact with matter.
-P8.11: A tiny fraction of the light energy from the Sun reaches Earth.
+Waves (including sound and seismic waves, waves on water, and light waves) have energy and transfer energy from the Sun reaches Earth.
+Light energy from the Sun reaches Earth.
 Light energy from the Sun is Earth's primary source of energy, heating Earth surfaces and providing the energy that results in wind, ocean currents, and storms.
 P12.8: Atoms and molecules that compose matter are in constant motion (translational, rotational, or vibrational).
 P12.9: Energy may be transferred from one object to another during collisions.
 P12.10: Electromagnetic waves are produced by changing the motion of charges or by changing magnetic fields.
 The energy of electromagnetic waves is transferred to matter in packets.
 The energy content of the packets is directly proportional to the frequency of the electromagnetic waves.
 P12.11: Fission and fusion are reactions involving changes in the nuclei of atoms.
 Fission is the splitting of a large nucleus into smaller nuclei and particles.
 Fusion involves joining two relatively light nuclei at extremely high temperature and pressure.
 Fusion is the process responsible for the energy of the Sun and other stars.